 You have three basic options.
 TV Starter gives you a YouView box with no recording function - though you can still pause and rewind.
 TV Essential gives a YouView+ box, which includes the ability to record, and TV Entertainment gives you that and 20 extra channels, including Discovery Channel, MTV, Comedy Central and Fox.

 BT TV is only available with BT broadband.
 It’s cheaper than Sky and Virgin Media TV, although it has fewer channels and features.
+Check out our complete guide to BT TV channels for the full lowdown.

 Although with some BT broadband packages you pay for calls as you make them, most come with a call plan.
 The cheapest option is Unlimited Weekend Calls, which let you call UK landlines for free on Saturdays and Sundays.
 You can also choose an Evening & Weekends - inclusive landline calls on weekends and between 7pm and 7am on weekdays - or Unlimited Anytime Calls - inclusive landline calls… erm, anytime.